dailystory/docs/articles/changelog/2020/september.md

 * Mobile phone validation should fail if the number is less than 10 digits
 * Add conditions for can receive push notifications
 * Add UX for autopilot for receive email, sms or push
+* Updates to support RhinoFit contacts with mobile number

 ## September 24, 2020
 * Enable setting borders in email designer sections